thomasthebaud/VocalTics/README.md

 segment accuracy, and segment F1.
 For each fold, it selects the integer segment percentage from 0 through 100 that maximizes validation segment F1, prints the selected percentage, and applies that same percentage to both validation and test metrics.
-The test outputs are never used to select the threshold.
+This analysis-time selection replaces the fixed 5% value stored by the training script; the test outputs are never used to select the threshold.

 ## 11. Confusion matrices